rdkcentral/firebolt-apis/requirements/specifications/openrpc-extensions/app-passthrough-apis.md

 >
 > or
 >
-> Have a property that matches the `x-response` schema on the provider method so that the result can
+> Have a property that matches the `x-response-name` string and `x-response` schema on the
-> be composed and passed through.
+> provider method so that the result can be composed and passed through.

 The platform **MUST** call the provider method from the [best candidate](#8-best-candidate) app and acquire the result.